pliu55/dataviz_Shiny_example/README.md

    1. (Optional) Set the environmental variable `$RSTUDIO_WHICH_R` to specify the R binary to use
    2. Open RStudio.
 If you have set `$RSTUDIO_WHICH_R` above, RStudio needs to be opened from a terminal by `open -na Rstudio`
    3. In RStudio's Preferences panel: Publishing -> Connect -> RStudio Connect -> enter `data-viz.it.wisc.edu` -> Next -> confirm on data-viz's website -> confirm on RStudio
-3. Edit `deploy.R` to change the account name, `pliu55`, to your own wisc NetID
+3. Edit `deploy.data-viz.R` to change the account name, `pliu55`, to your own wisc NetID
-4. Run `deploy.R` to deploy this app
+4. Run `deploy.data-viz.R` to deploy this app

 ## Migration from [data-viz.it.wisc.edu](https://data-viz.it.wisc.edu) to [connect.doit.wisc.edu](https://connect.doit.wisc.edu)